awslabs/graphstorm/python/graphstorm/sagemaker/README.md

 #### Prerequisite 2: Install Docker and docker compose

-You can follow the official Docker guides for [installation of the Docker engine](https://docs.docker.com/engine/install/).
+You can follow the official Docker guide for [installation of the Docker engine](https://docs.docker.com/engine/install/).

 Next you need to install the `Docker compose` plugin that will allow us to spin up multiple Docker containers.
 Instructions for that are [here](https://docs.docker.com/compose/install/linux/).

 #### Building the SageMaker GraphStorm docker image
-Following [Build GraphStorm SageMaker docker image] (https://github.com/awslabs/graphstorm/docker/sagemaker) to build your own SageMaker GraphStorm docker image.
+Follow [Build GraphStorm SageMaker docker image] (https://github.com/awslabs/graphstorm/docker/sagemaker) to build your own SageMaker GraphStorm docker image locally.

-#### Creating the Docker compose file and run
+#### Creating the Docker compose file and run training
 A Docker compose file is a YAML file that tells Docker which containers to spin up and how to configure them.
 To launch the services with a docker compose file, we can use `docker compose -f docker-compose.yaml up`.
 This will launch the container and execute its entry point.